 If some of your RTR is not eligible you will have to send us more to replace the ineligible RTR or settle for a smaller advance from us.
 For example, if you provided us with $4M in RTR, expecting a $1M advance, and $500K turned out to be ineligible, you can either provide us an additional $500K to replace it, or settle for a smaller advance of $875K for the $3.5M eligible RTR.
 In any case, you will probably be able to draw more funding two weeks later with any new RTR you generated using this $875K.

 We won’t sell your merchant information.
 This is unethical behavior that we are strongly against and will never take part in.
+We also sign a mutual NDA to give you additional comfort that we will not reveal any of your business information.

 We take high measures to ensure your information is stored safely and securely.
 We’ve created a safe and secure private cloud environment.
 Once it reaches us, only a handful of top management have access to your data.